dasguptalab/ligase_ribozyme_population_dynamics/README.md

 <b>Note:</b> only unique reeds were kept and the sequence headers were updated to contain the run name, arbitrary sequence ID, and read counts for the unique sequence
 7. cluster read sequences for each run using Clustal Omega<br>
 	<b>07a.</b>  cluster with a soft maximum of 500 sequences in sub-clusters (cluster-size=500), which is what the original analysis used (see 0020\_cluster\_slxn.py from the original analysis code)<br>
-	<b>07b.</b>  cluster with the default soft maximum of 100 sequences in sub-clusters (see [Clustal Omega README](https://github.com/GSLBiotech/clustal-omega/blob/master/README))
+	<b>07b.</b>  cluster with the default soft maximum of 100 sequences in sub-clusters (see [Clustal Omega README][3]
-8. create tables with cluster sequence information (run name, sequence ID, read counts, cluster ID, sequence counts, sequence)
+8. create tables with cluster sequences and peak sequences information (run name, sequence ID, read counts, cluster ID, sequence counts, reverse complimented sequence)
+9. create tables with the statistics (average, standard deviation, highest, lowest) for the percent identity (see the JAX's [Introduction to Sequence Comparison][4] of cluster sequences relative to the peak sequence within each cluster
-9. reproduce tables and plots from slides/paper using BASH and R (see 0030\_mk\_qc\_table.py from the original analysis code)
+10. reproduce tables and plots from slides/paper using BASH and R (see 0030\_mk\_qc\_table.py from the original analysis code)
-10. create additional tables and plots, as needed
+11. create additional tables and plots, as needed

 #### Progress Assessment
 For analysis steps 01 to 07 use BASH to:<br>